Blocks

 Usage: Typically placed within a

-- Encapsulation: The content is stored as part of the parent's data and does not appear in the Assets pane.
+- Encapsulation: The content is stored as part of the parent's data.
+It has no independent lifecycle or versioning separate from its parent.

-- Usage: Defined as a direct property on a page or block model.
+- Usage: Defined as a direct typed property on a page or block model, as shown below.

 Content Areas and AllowedTypes

-The ContentArea is the primary property type for creating dynamic layouts.
-It allows editors to drag and drop multiple shared blocks into a specific region.
-To maintain design integrity, developers should use the [AllowedTypes] attribute to restrict what can be placed in a specific area.
+The ContentArea is the primary property type for creating dynamic, editor-assembled layouts.
+It allows editors to drag and drop multiple shared blocks into a defined region of a page.
+To maintain design integrity and prevent editors from placing incompatible content, use the [AllowedTypes] attribute to restrict what can be placed in a specific area.

 Rendering Patterns in CMS 12

-Optimizely CMS 12 utilizes the ASP.NET Core rendering engine.
-Blocks are rendered either via Partial Views or ViewComponents.
+Optimizely CMS 12 uses the ASP.NET Core rendering engine.
+Blocks are rendered via one of two patterns - choose based on how much server-side logic the block requires.

 1. Partial Views (Fast Rendering)

-- Naming Convention: Create a view with the same name as the block class.
+- Naming convention: Create a view file with the same name as the block class.

 -